Ravio partners with Comp to bring you trusted Brazil benchmarks

 This widespread recovery suggests the Direct Sales compensation market has stabilised after a period of correction.

-Direct Sales salaries increase consistently as startups progress through funding stages, reflecting company maturity and the increasing complexity of sales operations at scale.
+Direct Sales salaries at startups increase consistently as the companies progress through funding stages, reflecting company maturity and the increasing complexity of sales operations at scale.

 Late-stage companies (Series C+, IPO) pay approximately 18% more than early-stage companies (pre-seed, seed) for mid-level P3 Sales Executives, and 32% more for M3 Senior Sales Manager roles.

-For mid-level P3 Sales Executives, median startup salaries in 2025 are:
+For mid-level P3 Sales Executives, median startup salaries are:

 Sales Executive salaries grew modestly but uniformly across all funding stages in 2025, with increases ranging from 2.1-2.7%.
 This consistent pattern maintains the established salary differential as companies mature through funding rounds.

-For senior sales leadership, median startup salaries in 2025 are:
+For senior sales leadership, median startup salaries are:

 Sales Manager salaries showed similarly uniform growth across all stages (2.4-2.9% in 2025).